Does foam rolling work?

 Theory 3: The direct pressure onto the muscle shows a typical stretch-response (e.g. when you stretch, the muscle contracts for a few seconds, and then relaxes allowing you to stretch further), meaning that after 15-30 seconds, the muscle relaxes enough to increase the ROM.

 The research behind foam rolling suggests that using a foam roller can yield important benefits, whether you use the foam roller before or after your workout.
-Using the foam roller before training can increase the ROM, which could decrease chances of injury.
+Using the foam roller before training can increase the ROM, which could decrease the chances of injury.
 Using the foam roller after training can decrease DOMS, which could speed up recovery and make DOMS more manageable.
-It seems that using the foam-roller does not impede performance, meaning that you have nothing to lose by trying it out!
+It seems that using the foam roller does not impede performance, meaning that you have nothing to lose by trying it out!